 Despite (because of?) all the work I'm a big believer in making time for play.
 I'm currently:

-- Boondoggling travel to exotic places via research conferences -- this summer includes Tokyo and Brazil.
+- Boondoggling travel to far-off places via research conferences -- this year includes Banff, London, Switzerland, Paris and hopefully Singapore.

 - Aching for some great, live jazz